sergioB79/theForge/site/forge/content/forge/ideas/passed/civic-virtue.md

 SUBTITLE: The Private Spine of Public Life

+INFO:
+Explores the hidden habits that keep a shared civic world from quietly collapsing.
+Treats virtue as an ongoing negotiation between appetite, restraint, and the common good.
+Asks what integrity looks like when no one is watching and rewards run the other way.
+Offers a vocabulary for people who carry public obligations without ceremony or applause.

 Civic virtue is not a slogan for good citizens.
 It is the quiet load-bearing structure beneath any shared world, felt most clearly when it is absent and nothing holds.

 🔥 WHAT MAKES IT FORGE MATERIAL?